Van Halen’s first live album was released 29 years ago today!

-Van Halen’s manager at the time, Ed Leffler, met Mo Ostin and Lenny Waronker from Warner Bros. to discuss the situation.
-Leffler tried to convince them that a greatest hits record with Roth would kill Van Halen’s momentum with Hagar.
+Van Halen’s manager at the time, Ed Leffler, met with Mo Ostin and Lenny Waronker from Warner Bros. to discuss the situation.
+Leffler tried to convince them that a greatest hits record with Roth would really hurt Van Halen’s momentum with their second singer, Sammy Hagar.
 He insisted it would hurt the band and their record sales, and divide the group’s audience once again.
-At one point during the conversation, they actually asked Leffler if Sammy would consider re-recording some of the Roth-era songs with his own vocals!
+At one point during the conversation, they actually asked Leffler if Sammy would consider re-recording some of the Roth-era songs with his own vocals.
 Leffler told them that Sammy would be willing to sing Roth-era tunes, but only if they were recorded during a live concert.
 From that conversation, Van Halen’s first live album was born.

 A few months later, the massive For Unlawful Carnal Knowledge Tour, otherwise known as the F.U.C.K.
 Tour, had just ended.
 After three wildly successful albums and tours with Sammy Hagar, Van Halen finally was going to release an official live album, as well a their second live-in-concert video.
 (The excellent Live Without A Net was their first, released in 1987 on VHS and then in 2004 on DVD.
 Even fans who don’t prefer the “Van Hagar” era of the band appreciate the band’s bodacious performance on that video).